BluntEXE/XIVTools/README.md

 # XIVTools

-Native mod manager for FFXIV on Linux and Windows.
+Native mod manager for FFXIV on Linux.
 Uses xivModdingFramework to read and write Penumbra collections and game files.
-No TexTools needed.
-No Wine on Windows.
+No TexTools via WINE needed.

 ## Features